WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 ![image](./Refined_Gantt_Chart.png)

-### MVSs
+## MVSs
 - Date: End of week 4 (09/22/24)
-- Description: Finalize the analysis and specifications for the project, defining the scope that will deliver the minimum viable product (MVP).
+- Description: Finalize the analysis and specifications for the project, defining the scope that will deliver the Minimum Viable Product (MVP).

-### Requirement Specification
+## Requirement Specification
 - Date: End of week 5 (09/29/24)
-- Description - This document will detail the specific functional and non-functional requirements of the C.H.I.M.E.R.A. system.
-It will define how data should be collected, stored, and processed, as well as the necessary algorithms for comparing student reports to known supernatural entities.
-This stage will ensure all technical and user-based needs are clearly outlined for development.
+- Description: Define specific functional and non-functional requirements, including data processing and algorithms for report comparison.

-### Design Specification
+## Design Specification
 - Date: End of week 6 (10/06/24)
-- Description : The design specification will provide a detailed blueprint for how the C.H.I.M.E.R.A. system will be built.
-It will include database schema designs for storing supernatural entity data, the user interface design for report submission, and the architecture of the comparison system.
-The document will also cover the interactions between various components, ensuring the system's overall functionality.
+- Description: Detailed system design, including database schemas, UI design, and architecture.

-### Milestones (i.e., "Checkins")
+### Milestones (i.e., "Check-ins")

-Milestone 1: Requirements and Design Completion
+- Milestone 1: Requirements and Design Completion

-- Date: End of week 6 (10/06/24)
+  - Date: End of Week 6 (10/06/24)
-- Description: This milestone marks the completion of the planning phase for the C.H.I.M.E.R.A. system.
-All requirements and design documents, including the detailed specifications for how the system will function, will be finalized and uploaded.
-The documents will outline the necessary features, database structure, and overall architecture, ensuring a clear roadmap for development.
+  - Description: Finalize and upload all specification and design documents.

-Milestone 2: Core Functionality Implemented
+- Milestone 2: Core Functionality Implemented
   - Date: End of Week 10 (11/01/24)
-- Description: This milestone focuses on the initial implementation of C.H.I.M.E.R.A.’s core functionalities.
-The backend APIs, which will handle data collection and comparisons of supernatural reports, will be developed.
-Additionally, a basic front-end interface will be set up, allowing users to start interacting with the system.
+  - Description: Implement core features, including backend APIs and a basic front-end.

-Milestone 3: Integration and Testing
+- Milestone 3: Integration and Testing
   - Date: End of Week 12 (11/17/24)
-- Description: By this milestone, all components of the C.H.I.M.E.R.A. system will be fully integrated, including the backend, front-end, and database.
-Comprehensive testing will begin, with a focus on identifying and fixing bugs, ensuring the system functions as expected across different scenarios and user inputs.
+  - Description: Complete integration of all components and begin thorough testing.

-Milestone 4: Final MVP Version
+- Milestone 4: Final MVP Version
   - Date: End of Week 12 (11/17/24)
-- Description: This milestone represents the delivery of the Minimum Viable Product (MVP) for C.H.I.M.E.R.A.
-The core features will be fully implemented, integrated, and tested, providing a working system that can collect, analyze, and compare supernatural reports.
-This version will be functional and ready for further refinement or expansion based on feedback.
+  - Description: Deliver the MVP with fully functional and tested core features.

+## Detailed Activities Between Milestones
+Between Milestone 1 (Week 6) and Milestone 2 (Week 10):
+- Writing: Backend API development and basic front-end interfaces.
+- Testing: Early unit testing of individual components to catch and fix issues before integration.
+- Discussion: Team discussions every week to evaluate the design implementation, alignment, and incorporate any necessary revisions based on early feedback.
+- Feedback and Revisions: Weekly feedback loops will allow the team to address potential issues early in the development process and revise the codebase and design.

+Between Milestone 2 (Week 10) and Milestone 3 (Week 12):
+- Integration: Bringing together all parts of the system (backend, frontend, database) for full system testing.
+- Testing: Conducting end-to-end testing and addressing major bugs that affect the integration.
+- Documentation: Updating and refining system documentation, focusing on completeness and accuracy.
+- Discussion and Feedback: Continuous review meetings to address integration challenges, gather feedback, and improve system robustness.

+Between Milestone 3 (Week 12) and Milestone 4 (Week 12):
+- Debugging: Final debugging efforts and overall system polishing to ensure a smooth user experience.
+- Testing: Conducting feedback sessions with test users to gather real-world input and make necessary adjustments.
+- Presentation Preparation: Preparing the final presentation and demo, ensuring that all team members understand the project thoroughly.